 When you’re finished hiking, why not head over to Lickety Split for some delicious ice cream?
 I loved the wild blueberry sundae!

-If you’re looking for lunch, the Split Rock Brewery has a delicious hot honey chicken sandwich and refreshingly local flavours to wash it down.
+If you’re looking for lunch, the Split Rock Brewery has a delicious hot honey chicken sandwich and refreshingly local craft brews to wash it down.

 Or if you’re in the mood for seafood, you really can’t go wrong with Annie’s Harbour Restaurant for fish and chips or other delights from the sea.

 Perhaps you want more outdoor adventure?
 Get in touch with Rock Adventures for a sunset kayak paddle in the Atlantic Ocean.
-You’ll see Twillingate in a whole new way!
+I loved the chance to experience Twillingate from the water as the sun went down!

-In Twillingate, I hiked the Rockcut Trails from French Beach to Lower Little Harbour.
-If you’re looking for incredible coastal hiking, I suggest hiking this 20-km route or planning a shorter section if you don’t have enough time.
+I hiked the Rockcut Twillingate Trails from French Beach to Lower Little Harbour.
+If you’re looking for incredible coastal hiking, I suggest a 20-km route over two days to stay overnight on one of four tent platforms.
+Plan a shorter section if you don’t have enough time.

-In Gros Morne National Park, you could check out Green Gardens Trail or if you’re looking for a challenge, consider the multi-day Long Range Traverse (previous backpacking experience recommended or plan to hike with a guide).
+In Gros Morne National Park, you could check out Green Gardens Trail or the nearby Tablelands Trail.
+If you’re looking for a challenge, consider the multi-day Long Range Traverse backpacking trip on an unmarked route (previous experience recommended or plan to hike with a guide).

 Have you hiked to the Top of Twillingate?
 What was your experience like?
 Let me know in the comments below!